mediastandardstrust/superfastmatch/README.md

 [Kyoto Tycoon](http://fallabs.com/kyototycoon/)

 You might be able to get away with installing the .deb packages on the listed project pages, but this is untested.
-The trunk of sparsehash is required for this [patch](http://code.google.com/p/google-sparsehash/source/detail?r=76);

 The easier route is to run: